stacksjs/stacks/README.md

 ## Features

-The Stacks framework is a harmony of the following engines:
+The Stacks framework is a harmony of several engines to build any web or desktop application, in highly-scalable ways.
+It consists of the following engines:

 ### Stacks UI